I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlxansistringtounicodesize.md

 <p><b>RtlxAnsiStringToUnicodeSize</b> returns the number of bytes that are required for an equivalent null-terminated Unicode string, if the ANSI string can be translated into an Unicode string by using the current system locale information.
 Otherwise, this routine returns zero.</p>

 ## -remarks
 <p>The ANSI string is interpreted for the current system locale. </p>

-<p>The ANSI string is interpreted for the current system locale. </p>

 ## -requirements